bransfieldjack/stemformatics-frontend-integration/README.md

 ## How the code might be written differently if we want to take advantage of more modern javascript frameworks such as vuejs, so that we can make changes on the cllient side (html page) more easily.

 -	From previous Django projects I have worked on, I have used the Jinja2 templating language for rendering data on the front-end.
-Jijna2 can be integrated with the pyramid framework, as can Chameleon and the default Mako.
+Jijna2 can be integrated with the pyramid framework, as can Chameleon and Mako.
 Jinja has some great advantages in terms of being distinctly readable when passed to your HTML page.
 Mako allows you to write application logic inside your html code, but it can be difficult to read and impacts performance.
--	If the goal is to increase performance and improve or future proof the client side of the application, my recommendation moving forward would be to explore using jinga or similar.
-Below is an example of how to pass json data to your front end JS/Vue code.
+-	If the goal is to increase performance and improve or future proof the client side of the application, my recommendation moving forward would be to explore using jinga or similar and render your code via JSON.
+Below is an example of how to pass json data to your front end Javascript.

 ```